easyGLM/ezAGI/docs/SocraticReasoning.md

 To leverage the Socratic module, import it into your project, instantiate the `SocraticQuestioner` with the relevant topics, and utilize the `generate_question` method to stimulate critical discussions.

 ## Conclusion
-`Socratic.py` is a fundamental aspect of the funAGI project, enhancing its analytical and problem-solving capabilities by applying the Socratic method's dialectical approach to questioning and critical thinking.
+`Socratic.py` is a fundamental aspect of the easyAGI project, enhancing its analytical and problem-solving capabilities by applying the Socratic method's dialectical approach to questioning and critical thinking.